claranet/ssha/README.md

   ${bastion.address} is a variable that resolves to the bastion host's address.
   */
   proxy_command = "ssh -W %h:%p ${bastion.address}"

+  /*
+  ${ssm.host_keys_file} is a variable that resolves to a temporary file that is generated from the SSM command output.
+For this to work, the SSM document command must print the server's SSH host keys to stdout.
+The host keys can be printed with `ssh-keyscan localhost`.
+Any other commands printing to stdout should be redirected to /dev/null so that the output contains the host keys and nothing else.
+  */
+  user_known_hosts_file = "${ssm.host_keys_file}"
 }

 ```